 DME billing and coding is a very complex system and involves a certain level of expertise.
-Besides expertise, awareness and knowledge about the constantly changing coding system by CMS help ensure accurate billing that helps reap rewards.
+Besides expertise, awareness, and knowledge about the constantly changing coding system by CMS help ensure accurate billing that helps reap rewards.

 Here are a few ways that can help ensure accurate billing for DME services:

 - Awareness of kinds and types of modifiers: Modifiers are known to influence fee schedules and help fix prices paid for DME.
 Moreover, the reimbursements for rental and purchase are not always the same.
-Each modifier should be studied in detailed, understood what they mean and when each can be used appropriately.
+Each modifier should be studied in detail, understood what they mean and when each can be used appropriately.